MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipalDelegatedPermissionClassification.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDelegatedPermissionClassification>`: delegatedPermissionClassification
+`BODYPARAMETER <IMicrosoftGraphDelegatedPermissionClassification>`: delegatedPermissionClassification
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Classification <String>]`: permissionClassificationType
-  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
+  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Required on create.
 Does not support $filter.
-  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
+  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Does not support $filter.

-INPUTOBJECT `<IApplicationsIdentity>`: Identity Parameter
+`INPUTOBJECT <IApplicationsIdentity>`: Identity Parameter
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AppRoleAssignmentId <String>]`: The unique identifier of appRoleAssignment
   - `[ApplicationId <String>]`: The unique identifier of application